vkumarprashar/BMI-Calculator/README.md

 # BMI-Calculator
-BMI Calculator is an Android App
+BMI Calculator is an Android App.
+It is configured with the SQLLite database.
+It stores the data at locally on user input.